 The second group of results concerns depth and local cohomology.
 Suppose that $M$ is an $A$-module.
 We can then consider the local cohomology group $\rR^i \Gamma_{\le r}(M)$ defined in this paper and, treating it as a polynomial functor, evaluate on $\bC^n$.
 Alternatively, we can take the local cohomology of the $A(\bC^n)$-module $M(\bC^n)$ with respect to the ideal $\fa_r(\bC^n)$.
 We show that these two constructions are canonically isomorphic for $n \gg 0$ when $M$ is finitely generated.
 In particular, this shows that the local cohomology of $M(\bC^n)$ with respect to determinantal ideals is finitely generated for $n \gg 0$, and exhibits representation stability in the sense of Church--Farb \cite{churchfarb}.
 We also study the depth of $M(\bC^n)$ with respect to $\fa_r(\bC^n)$ and show that, for $n \gg 0$, it has the form $an+b$ for integers $a \ge 0$ and $b$.
 Moreover, we show that if $a > 0$ then $\rR \Gamma_{\le r}(M)=0$, and if $a=0$ then the first non-zero local cohomology $\rR^i \Gamma_{\le r}(M)$ occurs for $i=b$.

 The third group of results concerns regularity.
 In \cite{ce}, Church and Ellenberg show that the regularity of an $\FI$-module can be controlled in terms of its presentation.
 We generalize this result to arbitrary $d$.
-Our theorem states that the regularity of a finitely generated $A$-module $M $ can be controlled in terms of $\Tor^A_i(M, \bC)$ for $i$ up to approximately $\tfrac{1}{4} d^2$.
-As a corollary, we find that the regularity of the $A(\bC^n)$-module $M(\bC^n)$ stabilizes as $n \to \infty$ at a predictable value of $n$ (approximately $\tfrac{1}{4} d^2$ plus the number of rows in $M$).
+Our theorem states that the regularity of a finitely generated $A$-module $M$ can be controlled in terms of $\Tor^A_i(M, \bC)$ for $0 \le i \le \tfrac{1}{4} d^2+1$.
+As a corollary, we find that the regularity of the $A(\bC^n)$-module $M(\bC^n)$, for any $n$, can be controlled by the regularity of $M(\bC^{n_0})$, where $n_0$ depends only on $d$ and the degrees of generators of $M$.